Naevyys/Little-quotes-story/README.md

 *Note: Informally, you can review any pull request, even if you are not assigned as a reviewer.
 Formally, as far as I know (but I may be wrong), only an assigned reviewer can approve a PR.
 This is why I recommend to always assign everyone for now.*

 1. Navigate to the repo in the pull requests tab.
 Click on the pull request you want to review.
 2. When you are assigned as a reviewer, you will see a banner on the top suggesting you to review the code.
-Click on this button.
+Click on the button `Add your review`.
 3. You will see the list of files changed with all changes detailed.
-Each file has a checkbox on the top right that you can check when you have reviewed it.
+Each file has a checkbox `Viewed` on the top right that you can check when you have reviewed it.
 4. In case you are unhappy with the changes, don't worry, you can modify things.
 Just make your changes on the branch for which the pull request was created, commit and push them.
-The new commits will automatically be added to the pull request, you will see this list of commits under the description of the pull request.
+The new commits will automatically be added to the pull request.
+You can see this list of commits under the description of the pull request.
 Once you are happy with the changes, go check the files again and continue from here.
-5. Leave a comment if you want and make sure to check the `approved` option.
-(I didn't get to make a simulation myself here, because I needed a second person to assign me as a reviewer to do that, so I don't remember the exact names, but it's straightforward when you have it in front of your eyes.)
-Send your review.
+5. When you have reviewed everything, click on the green button `Review changes`.
+Leave a comment if you want, and make sure to check the `Approve` option.
+Click on `Submit review`.
+You are done!

 ### Step 4: Merging a pull request

 You have just approved a pull request or randomly happened to see a PR that was approved by someone, so you want to merge it to finally see the changes!

 1. Navigate to the pull requests tab, click on the pull request.
 2. Scroll down until you see the merge option.
-Click on merge.
+Click on `Merge pull request`.
 3. Leave a final message and merge.
 4. Optionally, delete the branch.
-We can create a new one from the new `gh-pages` version of the branch whenever we need.
-If you do, please notify all people who were working on this branch that it doesn't exist anymore, such that they can checkout to another branch before continuing their work.
+We can branch again from the updated `gh-pages` branch whenever we need.
+If you delete the branch, please notify all people who were working on this branch that it doesn't exist anymore, such that they can checkout to another branch before continuing their work.

 You are done!
 When you navigate to the `gh-pages` branch, you will see all changes from the other branch were merged into the branch.
 And if you navigate to https://naevyys.github.io/Little-quotes-story/, you will see the new version of the website deployed!